Note: I talk about phenomenal presentism in my 2021, Philosophy of Time: A Contemporary Introduction, as well as in various talks over the years.

 1. I use ‘phenomenal’ here as being in one sense equivalent to ‘experiential’: it is used to refer to the real properties, structure and constitution of experience.
 It is not equivalent to appearances, where such a term includes ‘mere appearances’, because ‘mere appearances’ are not real.
 It is more like my use of ‘phenomenal’ in my 2010 (and in this site earlier on) when I talk about ‘phenomenal parts‘).
 Or what I call here ‘obviousness‘.
 Except that it need not refer to something apparent.

-That is not to say appearances aren’t related to experiences; you cannot have experiences and the phenomenal without appearances, but the appearances are not sufficient for experience/phenomenal/obviousness: with the (check the ‘obviousness’ post for more).
+That is not to say appearances aren’t related to experiences; you cannot have experiences and the phenomenal without appearances, but the appearances are not sufficient for experience/phenomenal/obviousness (check the ‘obviousness’ post for more).
 You could also call the view here ‘experiential presentism’.
 Adapting it to perception someone might call it ‘perceptual presentism’ (and so on).